Aerly-Lex/Aerly-Lex/README.md

 🎓 I studied and completed my software engineering studies at **42 Heilbronn**.

-💼 I'm now starting my professional journey as a developer and always looking to grow through collaboration and building real-world projects.
+💼 Software Developer with a focus on clean code, collaboration, and real-world problem solving.

 📫 Reach me at: Aerlylex@gmail.com